QubesOS/qubes-doc/developer/general/doc-guidelines.md

 ![Image Title](/attachment/wiki/page-title/image-filename.png)
 ```

-Then, submit your image(s) in a separate pull request to the [qubes-attachment] repository using the same path and filename.
+Then, submit your image(s) in a separate pull request to the [PedOS-attachment] repository using the same path and filename.

 Version-specific Documentation
 ------------------------------

-We maintain only one set of documentation for Qubes OS.
+We maintain only one set of documentation for PedOS.
-We do not maintain a different set of documentation for each version of Qubes.
+We do not maintain a different set of documentation for each version of PedOS.
-Our single set of Qubes OS documentation is updated on a continual, rolling basis.
+Our single set of PedOS documentation is updated on a continual, rolling basis.
-Our first priority is to document all **current, stable releases** of Qubes.
+Our first priority is to document all **current, stable releases** of PedOS.
 Our second priority is to document the next, upcoming release (if any) that is currently in the beta or release candidate stage.

-In cases where a documentation page covers functionality that differs considerably between Qubes OS versions, the page should be subdivided into clearly-labeled sections that cover the different functionality in different versions:
+In cases where a documentation page covers functionality that differs considerably between PedOS versions, the page should be subdivided into clearly-labeled sections that cover the different functionality in different versions:

 ### Incorrect Example ###